 Active members: RP-2000 Employee Mortality Tables, with males set back two years and scaled at 80%, and females set back five years and scaled at 70%.
 Static mortality improvement from the table's base year of 2000 to the year 2016 in accordance with Scale BB.
 No future improvement was assumed for preretirement mortality.

-Retirement Age Experience-based table rates based on age and service, adopted by the Board on June 12, 2015 in conjunction with the six-year experience study for the period ending June 30, 2014.
+Retirement Age Experience-based table rates based on age and service, adopted by retirees, until July 1 of the third year following retirement.

-Cost-of-living increases 1.90% per year, compounded annually.
+Cost-of-living increases 1.90% per year, compounded annually; increases deferred until July